kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 creating or removing nodes.

 This is not possible with opaque parameters as described in this KEP.
-If a DRA driver developer wants to support Cluster Autoscaler, they have to use numeric parameters.
-Numeric parameters are an extension of this KEP that is defined in [KEP #4381](https://github.com/kubernetes/enhancements/issues/4381).
+If a DRA driver developer wants to support Cluster Autoscaler, they have to use semantic parameters.
+Semantic parameters are an extension of this KEP that is defined in [KEP #4381](https://github.com/kubernetes/enhancements/issues/4381).

-Numeric parameters are not necessary for network-attached resources because adding or removing nodes doesn't change their availability and thus Cluster Autoscaler does not need to understand their parameters.
+Semantic parameters are not necessary for network-attached resources because adding or removing nodes doesn't change their availability and thus Cluster Autoscaler does not need to understand their parameters.